jkfaris94/jkfaris94/README.md

-# 👋 Hi, I'm Johnny K Faris
+# 👋 Hi, I'm Johnny Faris

 I'm a full-stack developer with a passion for solving real-world problems through clean, scalable code.
 I'm currently wrapping up a full-time coding bootcamp while building a portfolio of personal and professional projects.